Chris Marker: A Grin Without a Cat at Whitechapel Gallery

 This is a comprehensive study of a very talented artist, and the possibilities of what art has been, and still is, capable of in the digital age – thoroughly engaging.

-Chris Marker: A Grin Without a Cat is at Whitechapel Gallery until 22nd June 2014, for further information visit here.
+Chris Marker: A Grin Without a Cat is at Whitechapel Gallery until 22nd June 2014.
+For further information visit the gallery’s website here.